SyncfusionExamples/how-to-load-multiple-labels-and-xamarin-ios-datagrid-in-UIStackView/README.md

    *Note: If you download the sample using the "Download ZIP" option, right-click it, select Properties, and then select Unblock.*

-2. Register your license key in the App.cs file as demonstrated in the following code.
+2. Register the license key in FinishedLaunching override method of AppDelegate.cs.

-        public App()
+       public override bool FinishedLaunching(UIApplication application, NSDictionary launchOptions)
        {

       	//Register Syncfusion license
       	Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR LICENSE KEY");

-            InitializeComponent();

-            MainPage = new NavigationPage(new MainPage());
+      	// create a new window instance based on the screen size Window = new UIWindow(UIScreen.MainScreen.Bounds);

+        // If you have defined a root view controller, set it here:
+      	// Window.RootViewController = myViewController;

+      	// make the window visible
+      	Window.MakeKeyAndVisible();

+      	return true;
        }

-Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#xamarinforms) for more details.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#xamarinios) for more details.

-3. Set any one of the platform specific projects (iOS, Android or UWP) as a start-up project.
-4. Clean and build the application.
+3. Clean and build the application.
-5. Run the application.
+4. Run the application.

 ## License